-All coatings systems require upkeep to preserve their appearance and to protect the timber cladding beneath.
+All coatings systems require upkeep to preserve their appearance and to protect the timber cladding.

 The life of a coating system depends on the degree of exposure to external elements.
-For example, projects in urban areas, dirt and airborne pollution can require more frequent cleaning in order to maintain the colour and condition of your cladding.
+Projects in urban areas, might be more exposed to dirt and airborne pollution and can require more frequent cleaning in order to maintain the colour and condition of the cladding.

 Material compatibility between the cladding elements can also play a major role in the cladding aesthetic.
-For example, only stainless-steel nails are to be used to fix thermally modified timbers as silicon bronze nails have tendency to leech and mark the boards.
+For example, only stainless-steel nails are to be used to fix Thermally Modified Timbers as silicon bronze nails have tendency to leech and mark the boards.
 Check material compatibilities with the product manufacturer before use.

 Boards coated in dark colours are more prone to dimensional movements, cupping, and splitting.
-Due to increased heat absorptions, thermally modified timbers are more stable than traditional timbers and perform better with dark colour coatings.
+Due to increased heat absorptions, Thermally Modified Timbers are more stable than traditional timbers and perform better with dark colour coatings.